-If you are granted silent elector status only your name and division (also known as an electorate) is shown on the publicly available electoral roll.
+If you are granted silent elector status only your name is shown on the publicly available electoral roll.

 If you are already enrolled, you can register as a silent elector by selecting the silent elector form for your state or territory from the list below.